How to get along when you have different parenting styles

 5. Consider each child’s unique temperament, personality

-Think about what works best with your child.
+Think about what works best for your child.
 Parenting requires an ongoing commitment to review and adjust your approach based on your child’s development and temperament.Compromise is good and necessary, and the best interests of the child should always receive top billing.
 Discuss your goals for raising your children, and how each of you would come to those goals.

 6. Seek Professional Help